fkyz61/LARA-NLPCC2026/README.md

 - A *schema description* in `configs/industrial_schema.md` listing the expected feature columns and label columns, so that any practitioner with a comparable internal dataset can reproduce the model exactly.

+Plot-generation scripts for Figures 1-4 are omitted from this release since they depend on industrial-data artifacts; the algorithmic implementation is fully covered by the modules under `src/`.

 The UCI Census-Income reproduction in Section 4 above is therefore the primary public reproducibility artifact and is sufficient to verify